kaisenlinux/manpages-dev/category/Recovery/ddrutility.md

        Ddru_findbad - Utility for finding what files are related to bad sectors.
 For more info on ddru_findbad, try 'ddru_findbad --help'.

-       Ddru_ntfsbitmap  - Utility to extract the bitmap file from a NTFS partition, and then create a domain log file to use with ddrescue that would only recover the used portion of the par‐ tition.
+       Ddru_ntfsbitmap  - Utility to extract the bitmap file from a NTFS partition, and then create a domain log file to use with ddrescue that would only recover the used portion of the partition.
 For more info on ddru_ntfsbitmap, try 'ddru_ntfsbitmap --help'.

        Ddru_ntfsfindbad - Utility for NTFS partitions to find which files are related to bad sectors in a ddrescue log file.
-You should use this for NTFS partitions in place of  the  original ddru_findbad.
+You should use this for NTFS partitions in place of the orig‐ inal ddru_findbad.
 For more info on ddru_ntfsfindbad, try 'ddru_ntfsfindbad --help'.

        Ddru_diskutility  -  Advanced LINUX ONLY utility that can perform several different functions on a disk, using some direct pass-through disk commands.
-For more info on ddru_diskutility, try 'ddru_diskutility --help'.
+For more info on ddru_disku‐ tility, try 'ddru_diskutility --help'.

    OPTIONS:
        -h, --help